 Yes.
-Keep in mind, however, that co-ed teams must have members of the opposite sex on the court at all times.
+Keep in mind, however, that co-ed teams must have a member of the opposite sex on the court at all times.
 Therefore, on a team with three males and one female, the female would have to play the entire time at each game with no rest.
 If this female would become injured or otherwise unable to play, then the entire team would be disqualified.

 If specific co-ed teams cannot be fairly placed into pure co-ed brackets, we will place these teams in the most appropriate all-male brackets.
 Co-ed teams placed in male brackets will not be required to have players of both sexes on the court at all times.